DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 ### Flow of Control

-1. A discovery request is received by an application service (e.g., `DiscoveryScanner`), either directly or via `DiscoveryKernel`.
+The Discovery module coordinates the process of scanning, identifying, and registering PHP classes in a predictable and auditable way.
+The flow of control is as follows:

+1. **Kernel Initialization**: The `DiscoveryKernel` is instantiated with the root PSR-4 prefix and the corresponding base source directory.
+This configures all internal services and makes the kernel ready to serve discovery requests.
+2. **Service Access**: Consumers (such as the application bootstrap, DI container, or providers) use the kernel as the single point of entry—either invoking `scanner()` for generic scanning or the specialized `discoverExtensions()`/`discoverImplementations()` methods for common discovery patterns.
+3. **Resolution Pipeline**:

-2. The service uses domain contracts to:
+   * The kernel delegates to the configured `DiscoveryScanner`, which uses domain contracts and infrastructure services to:

-   * Map the namespace root to its physical directory.
+     * Map a namespace to its physical directory.
      * Recursively scan for `.php` files.
-   * Convert each PHP file path to its FQCN.
+     * Convert each PHP file to its FQCN, using value object enforcement for type safety.
-   * Aggregate results into a `FqcnCollection` value object.
-3. The service returns a safe, filtered, and validated collection ready for further application use (such as extension registration or auto-wiring).
+   * For `discoverExtensions()`, an additional layer of semantic filtering is applied to only return valid extension modules.
+   * For `discoverImplementations()`, the scanner locates and verifies all classes implementing a given interface within the specified namespace.
+4. **Result Aggregation**: Results are always returned as immutable, typed `FqcnCollection` value objects—ready for further application use, such as module registration, dependency injection, or runtime introspection.
+5. **Extensibility Point**: At any stage, consumers may inject custom contracts, extend the kernel, or override discovery logic to support advanced scenarios (legacy projects, non-PSR-4, custom plugins, etc.), without breaking the overall architectural flow.

+**This predictable flow ensures that all discovered elements are handled in a strongly-typed, decoupled, and auditable manner—maximizing reliability and maintainability across the system.**

 ### Extensibility